Hor, Besoy, and Daydara

 Hor was a soldier.
 With his brother Besoy, he confessed to his belief in Christianity at Alexandria during the Diocletian Persecution.

 Hor was subjected to prolonged torture before being pierced by a lance.
 Besoy was decapitated.
-Daydara died while under torture.
+Their mother, Daydara, died under torture.

-They are regarded as saints, with a feast day of June 23 in the Coptic Church and the Assyrian Church of the East.
+They are regarded as saints, with a feast day of 23 June in the Coptic Church and the Assyrian Church of the East.

-Besoy also has a separate feast day on August 24.
+Besoy also has a separate feast day on 24 August.